techbelle/the-little-mongodb-book/en/mongodb.markdown

 A particularly powerful feature of MongoDB is its support for [geospatial indexes](http://docs.mongodb.org/manual/applications/geospatial-indexes/).
 This allows you to store either geoJSON or x and y coordinates within documents and then find documents that are `$geoNear` a set of coordinates or `$geoWithin` a box or circle.
 This is a feature best explained via some visual aids, so I invite you to try the [5 minute geospatial interactive tutorial](http://mongly.openmymind.net/geo/index), if you want to learn more.
 TODO this is not there any longer - is there another feature for this? or can we write one ourselves?)

 ## Tools and Maturity ##
 You probably already know the answer to this, but MongoDB is obviously younger than most relational database systems.
 This is absolutely something you should consider, though how much it matters depends on what you are doing and how you are doing it.
 Nevertheless, an honest assessment simply can't ignore the fact that MongoDB is younger and the available tooling around isn't great (although the tooling around a lot of very mature relational databases is pretty horrible too!).
 As an example, support for base-10 floating point numbers was only added in version 3.4, and there is still no support for SOMETHING HERE?
-AK-TODO
+AK-TODO merge into Performance chapter?

 On the positive side, drivers exist for a great many languages, the protocol is modern and simple, and development is happening at blinding speeds.
 MongoDB is in production at enough companies that concerns about maturity, while valid, are quickly becoming a thing of the past.

 ## In This Chapter ##
 The message from this chapter is that MongoDB, in most cases, can replace a relational database.
 It's much simpler and straightforward; it's faster and generally imposes fewer restrictions on application developers.
 The addition of transactions addressed a legitimate and serious concern.
 So, when people ask *where does MongoDB sit with respect to the new data storage landscape?* the answer is simple: **right in the middle**.

-# Chapter 6 - Aggregating Data #

-## Aggregation Pipeline ##
-Aggregation pipeline gives you a way to transform and combine documents in your collection.
-You do it by passing the documents through a pipeline that's somewhat analogous to the Unix "pipe" where you send output from one command to another to a third, etc.

-The simplest aggregation you are probably already familiar with is the SQL `group by` expression.
-We already saw the simple `count()`  method, but what if we want to see how many unicorns are male and how many are female?

-	db.unicorns.aggregate([{$group:{_id:'$gender', total: {$sum:1}}}])

-In the shell we have the `aggregate` helper which takes an array of pipeline operators.
-For a simple count grouped by something, we only need one such operator and it's called `$group`.
-This is the exact analog of `GROUP BY` in SQL where we create a new document with `_id` field indicating what field we are grouping by (here it's `gender`) and other fields usually getting assigned results of some aggregation, in this case we `$sum` 1 for each document that matches a particular gender.
-You probably noticed that the `_id` field was assigned `'$gender'` and not `'gender'` - the `'$'` before a field name indicates that the value of this field from incoming document will be substituted.

-What are some of the other pipeline operators that we can use?
-The most common one to use before (and frequently after) `$group` would be `$match` - this is exactly like the `find` method and it allows us to aggregate only a matching subset of our documents, or to exclude some documents from our result.

-	db.unicorns.aggregate([{$match: {weight:{$lt:600}}},
-		{$group: {_id:'$gender',  total:{$sum:1}, avgVamp:{$avg:'$vampires'}}},
-		{$sort:{avgVamp:-1}} ])

-Here we introduced another pipeline operator `$sort` which does exactly what you would expect, along with it we also get `$skip` and `$limit`.
-We also used a `$group` operator `$avg`.

-MongoDB arrays are powerful and they don't stop us from being able to aggregate on values that are stored inside of them.
-We do sometimes need to be able to "flatten" them to properly count everything:

-	db.unicorns.aggregate([{$unwind:'$loves'},
-     	{$group: {_id:'$loves',  total:{$sum:1}, unicorns:{$addToSet:'$name'}}},
-	  	{$sort:{total:-1}},
-	  	{$limit:1} ])

-Here we will find out which food item is loved by the most unicorns and we will also get the list of names of all the unicorns that love it.  `$sort` and `$limit` in combination allow you to get answers to "top N" types of questions.

-There are other powerful pipeline operator which allow you to transform values of fields as well as add (or remove) fields.
-AK-TODO how to list [`$project`](http://docs.mongodb.org/manual/reference/operator/aggregation/project/#pipe._S_project) (analogous to the projection we can specify to `find`) which allows you not just to include certain fields, but to create or calculate new fields based on values in existing fields.
-For example, you can use math operators to add together values of several fields before finding out the average, or you can use string operators to create a new field that's a concatenation of some existing fields.

-This just barely scratches the surface of what you can do with aggregations.
-Aggregation is how you can do limited joins in MongoDB via the `$lookup` stage, as well as transitive closure expressions via recursive lookup called `$graphLookup`.
-Aggregate command return either a cursor to the result set (which you already know how to work with from Chapter 1) or it can write your results into a new collection using the `$out` pipeline operator.
-In 4.2 aggregation output options got more powerful with a new stage `$merge` which allows output to an existing collection with powerful controls that let you specify exactly how the new output is merged with existing documents.
-You can see a lot more examples as well as all of the supported pipeline and expression operators in the [MongoDB manual](http://docs.mongodb.org/manual/core/aggregation-pipeline/).
-AK-TODO include link to Paul Done's agg e-book?
-In addition both Compass GUI and Atlas web-based UI include aggregation pipeline builder (link) to help you write and debug powerful pipelines blah blah.
-AK-TODO sentence about UDF added to Agg is? since I mention it in chapter summary...

-## In This Chapter ##
-In this chapter we covered MongoDB's [aggregation capabilities](http://docs.mongodb.org/manual/aggregation/).
-Aggregation Pipeline is relatively simple to write once you understand how it's structured and it's a powerful way to group and analyze data.
-With addition of user defined functions in 4.4 its capabilities can be as boundless as any code you can write in JavaScript.

 # Chapter 7 - Performance and Tools #
 In this last chapter, we look at a few performance topics as well as some of the tools available to MongoDB developers.
 We won't dive deeply into either topic, but we will examine the most important aspects of each.